 Products that contain enough tea tree oil actually to do anything more than smell nice, however, are rare.
 Here’s the only one on the market in the USA right now:

 - Serious Skin Care Clearz-It Acne Medication.
 At $18.95 for 2 fluid oz (60 ml), this product isn’t a lot more expensive than benzoyl peroxide products that don’t do as much to clear up the skin.
 It contains both 10% tea tree oil and 5% benzoyl peroxide, the lower concentration of benzoyl peroxide making it safe7 for some people to use as a full-facial treatment every morning.
 Make sure you try just a dot of the product on your skin to make sure you don’t have any adverse reactions before applying it all over your face.

 The best place to find triclosan is in cleansers (listed above).
 It’s not as effective for fighting pimples as benzoyl peroxide or tea tree oil.

 If you have oily skin, it also helps to use products that reduce excess production of sebum in your pores.
 It’s still dry skin that triggers acne, but the size of a whitehead or blackhead is proportional to oil production.
 Less is better.

-The best product for reducing production of sebum in the skin is green tea extract.
+The best product for reducing production of sebum in the skin is green tea extract8.
 Creams and lotions that contain about 3% green tea extract are applied to the skin.
 The green tea extract gets inside pores where it reduces oil production.

 The best green tea products for the skin include: